-- (1) Securely generate its private keys and prevent its private keys from compromise, - (2) Provide accurate and complete information to CHTCA and RA, - (3) Comply with the stipulations and procedures in Chapters 3 and 4, - (4) Confirm the accuracy of certificate data prior to using the certificate, - (5) Promptly notify CHTCA, cease using a certificate, and request revocation of the certificate, if - (i) any information in the certificate is or becomes incorrect or inaccurate, or - (ii) there is any actual or suspected misuse or compromise of the Subscriber's private key associated with the public key included in the certificate (and cease using the private key), - (6) Use the certificate only for legal and authorized purposes, consistent with the ePKI CP, this CPS and Subscriber Agreement, i.e., only installing TLS certificates on servers accessible at the domain listed in the certificate, and - (7) Promptly cease using the certificate and related private key after the certificate's expiration.
+- (1) Securely generate its private keys and prevent its private keys from compromise, - (2) Provide accurate and complete information to CHTCA and RA, - (3) Comply with the stipulations and procedures in Chapters 3 and 4, - (4) Confirm the accuracy of certificate data prior to using the certificate. - (5) Promptly notify CHTCA, cease using a certificate, and request revocation of the certificate, if - (i) any information in the certificate is or becomes incorrect or inaccurate, or - (ii) there is any actual or suspected misuse or compromise of the Subscriber's private key associated with the public key included in the certificate (and cease using the private key), - (6) Use the certificate only for legal and authorized purposes, consistent with the ePKI CP, this CPS and Subscriber Agreement, and - (7) Promptly cease using the certificate and related private key after the certificate's expiration.